 leukopenia or thrombocytopenia;

-Also, in patients undergoing treatment with this drug, peripheral edema, visual disturbances, and fever were recorded.
-During long-term treatment with this drug, the patient may develop, among other things, gastric glandular cysts.
-They are caused due to inhibition of the secretion of hydrochloric acid and are benign.
+Also, peripheral edema, visual disturbances, and fever were recorded in patients undergoing treatment using this drug.
+With long-term treatment with this drug, the patient may develop, among other things, gastric glandular cysts.
+They are caused by inhibition of hydrochloric acid secretion and are benign in nature.

 Interaction

-Unlike many other medicines, Omeprazole does not affect the concentration of ethanol and caffeine in the blood.
-However, alcohol should not be taken simultaneously with this remedy, of course.
-Moreover, this drug is usually prescribed in the treatment of those diseases in which alcohol is categorically contraindicated.
-Also, this medicine in no way affects the concentration in the blood of substances such as diclofenac, lidocaine, quinidine, cyclosporine and some others.
+Unlike many other medications, Omeprazole does not affect the concentration of ethanol and caffeine in the blood.
+However, of course, you should not take alcohol at the same time as this drug.
+Moreover, this drug is usually prescribed for the treatment of diseases for which alcohol is strictly contraindicated.
+Also, this medicine does not in any way affect the concentration in the blood of substances such as diclofenac, lidocaine, quinidine, cyclosporine and some others.

-Sometimes, on the basis of the active substance of this drug, as already mentioned, a substance is prepared for intravenous administration.
-It is considered compatible only with saline.
-You can also use intravenous drugs and dextrose.
+Sometimes, based on the active substance of this medicine, as already mentioned, a substance is prepared for intravenous administration.
+It is considered compatible only with saline solution.
+Dextrose can also be used for intravenous medications.
 All other solvents reduce the effectiveness of this drug due to changes in acidity.
 This drug is almost never administered intravenously to children.

-Of course, it is impossible to violate the instructions for use for Omeprazole in tablets and capsules.
-The drug should be taken strictly according to the scheme recommended by the doctor.
-With an overdose of Omeprazole, patients experience the following problems:
+Of course, you cannot violate the instructions for use of Omeprazole tablets and capsules.
+The drug must be taken strictly according to the regimen recommended by the doctor.
+When overdosing on Omeprazole, patients experience the following problems:

 visual impairment;